sharansahu/sharansahu/README.md

-I am a second-year driven and detail-oriented student at UC Berkeley studying Computer Science and Applied Mathematics with an emphasis in Data Science.
+I am a third-year driven and detail-oriented student at UC Berkeley studying Computer Science and Applied Mathematics with an emphasis in Data Science.
 Academically, my interests lie in approximation and randomized algorithms, numerical optimization, machine learning, and quantum computing.
 I strive for excellence in everything I do, and I love to work collaboratively to solve complex problems!
 My technical proficiencies include:

 Programming Languages: Python, Java, C++, C#, Dart, HTML, CSS, JavaScript, Linux/Unix